Errand

 Girl on an errand picking up something from a store.

 An errand is a task of no great consequence, typically concerning household or business affairs, which requires the person undertaking it to travel to a place where it can be accomplished.
 The activity of undertaking this task is called running an errand, while a series of such tasks undertaken in a single outing is called errand-running or running errands.

 Definitions

+The word, errand, derives from Old English ǣrende, which in turn comes from Proto-West Germanic *ārundī, and in the Middle Ages denoted a quest or mission, such that Malory's 15th-century Le Morte d'Arthur had King Arthur asking a knight, "what is your errand?"

 An "errand" can include delivering a message, for which reason an 1871 dictionary of synonyms described a message as synonymous with an errand, while allowing that an errand can be something other than a message:

 ERRAND (A. S. ærende, ærend, messenger) is an object for which one goes somewhere, or is sent by another.
 If the object be to communicate with another in words, then the errand is so far a message.
 But the errand may be not of this kind, as an errand to buy something at the market. ...
 An errand is an act; a message is a thing of words.